Medicine, Epidemiology & Public Health

-Dr. Miriam Laufer is Associate Professor of Pediatrics, Medicine, Epidemiology and Public Health, and Faculty of the graduate program in Microbiology and Immunology at the University of Maryland School of Medicine.
+Dr. Miriam Laufer is Professor of Pediatrics, Medicine, Epidemiology and Public Health, and Faculty of the graduate program in Microbiology and Immunology at the University of Maryland School of Medicine.
 She received her medical degree at the University of Pennsylvania and completed her residency in pediatrics at Babies and Children’s Hospital of New York (now New York Children’s Hospital) of Columbia University.
 She completed fellowships in pediatric infectious diseases at Johns Hopkins University and in malaria research at the Center for Vaccine Development at the University of Maryland.
 She received her MPH from the Bloomberg School of Public Health at Johns Hopkins University.

 Malaria, Pediatric Infectious Diseases, Global Health, Pregnancy, Maternal-Child Health, HIV Co-infection, School age children, Public Health.

 Cohee LM, Valim C, Coalson JE, Nyambalo A, Chilombe M, Ngwira A, Bauleni A, Seydel KB, Wilson ML, Taylor TE, Mathanga DP, Laufer MK.
 School-based screening and treatment may reduce P. falciparum transmission.
 Sci Rep. 2021 Mar 25;11(1):6905. doi: 10.1038/s41598-021-86450-5.
 PMID: 33767384; PMCID: PMC7994823.